 Buying a house we could afford

 Even though we were making over $100k when we got married, we bought a 1200 square foot house for $95k.
 It’s more than enough house for the two of us (and our cat) and we like the neighborhood.
 Our mortgage is only $660 a month!

 I’m sure we’ll buy a bigger, more expensive house in a few years but it won’t be something we can’t afford the payments on.
 I’m thinking we’ll probably keep this house and rent it out when we move.
 I’d like to slowly start investing in real estate and that would be the perfect way to test it out.

 My wife and I weren’t really doing anything on the side to make money up until a year ago.
 I started selling on eBay and have made about $7,000 extra from that.
 I’ve also made about $1,000 selling items at an antique store.

 This is what I’ve been focusing more on lately and I plan to really start making serious money on the side of my day job.

-To sum everything up, we stayed out of debt, increased our incomes, lived as frugally as we were comfortable with and invested our savings.
+To sum everything up, we stayed out of debt, increased our incomes, lived as frugally as we were comfortable with, and invested our savings.
 The combination of all these things is how we eventually got our net worth $100k.
-We're only 10% of the way to my goal of a million dollar net worth but at least we're headed in the right direction!
+We're only 10% of the way to my goal of million-dollar net worth but at least we're headed in the right direction!

 Don’t know how to calculate your net worth?
 I’ve got you covered.